sldsmkd/altt/README.md

 ## Key Directories & Files

-site/ - the artifacts for the website roles/ - chef definitions for differing roles cookbooks/altt - wrapper cookbook with configuration overrides Vagrantfile - for provisioning
+* site/ - the artifacts for the website
+* roles/ - chef definitions for differing roles
+* cookbooks/altt - wrapper cookbook with configuration overrides
+* Vagrantfile - for provisioning

 ## Usage

 * vagrant up
+* connect to Load Balancer at http://localhost:8000/
-* Edit Vagrantfile if there are network clashes, config is all defined in an array at the start
+* Edit Vagrantfile if there are network clashes, config is in an array at the start

 ## Requirements

 * Create a Vagrantfile that creates a single machine using this box:https://vagrantcloud.com/puppetlabs/boxes/ubuntu-14.04-64-nocm and installs the latest released version of your chosen configuration management tool.

 __Done, learning experience here in that Vagrant manages the installation of the Config Management.
-Selected Chef-Zero as it emulates the behaviour of a full Chef Install without the Server.
-There's a bunch of hacks you have to do with Chef-Solo to achieve the same behavior.__
+Selected Chef-Zero as it emulates the behaviour of a full Chef Install without the Server.__

-__The dependency tree was sorted out by using Berkshelf, it's pulled in some random stuff that we don't use but that is fine.__
+__The dependency tree was sorted out by using Berkshelf, it's pulled in some extra cookbooks that we don't use but that is fine.__

 * Install the nginx webserver via configuration management.